This page relates to the 2024–27 National Land Transport Programme.

 Transport Investment Online(external link)

-Rebuild works (that is, improvements or realignment) would be funded as an improvement activity and funded at normal FAR.
+Rebuild works (that is, improvements or realignment) will be assessed for funding as an improvement activity and funded at normal FAR..

 Approved organisations and NZTA (for its own activities) submit these activities using the emergency works template in Transport Investment Online (TIO).
 A separate activity needs to be set up in TIO for each event, with relevant documentation uploaded to support the application.